Test vehicle requirements

 You must bring a safe, suitable clean vehicle to use for your practical driving test.

-The vehicle will be inspected before the test—if it doesn’t pass the inspection, you won't be able to take your test and will lose your booking fee.
+Right before the test, your driving examiner will inspect your vehicle to make sure it meets the requirements listed in the Q-SAFE Driver Licence Assessment manual—if it doesn’t pass the inspection, you won't be able to take your test and will lose your booking fee.

 General test vehicle requirements